The ABC's of LGBTQIA

 Language is unique and universal, acquired and amended over time.
-Learn more about the ever-evolving dictionary of LGBTQIA+ terms used to help explain identity, gender, sexuality, and their varying spectrums.
+We've compiled an abbreviated list of the ever-evolving dictionary of LGBTQIA+ terms used to help explain identity, gender, sexuality, and their varying spectrums.

 The following explanations are in no way all-inclusive and people are always free to choose to identify how they feel most comfortable.
 If we missed a term, let us know!
 We’re learning together.